There are detailed rules in the Electoral Act 1993 and the Broadcasting Act 1989 on what candidates can and cannot do when campaigning.

 Election advertisements that may reasonably be regarded as encouraging or persuading voters to vote, or not to vote, for a constituency candidate (whether or not the name of the candidate is stated) are called candidate advertisements.
 Advertisements that promote your candidacy at a by-election will be candidate advertisements.

 The legislation makes it clear that the following are not election advertisements:

 There is an exemption for the editorial content of a periodical, a radio or television programme, or news media Internet site.
 The Electoral Act does not define ‘editorial content’ but the Electoral Commission’s view is that it includes any part of the publication except advertising or advertorials.
 A periodical is a newspaper, magazine, or journal established for purposes unrelated to the election, that has been published at regular intervals and that is available to the public.

 There is an exemption for the publication of personal political views by an individual on the Internet or other electronic medium, provided the individual does not make or receive payment for publishing those views.
 Individuals expressing personal political views on social media such as Facebook or Twitter are covered by this exemption and will not need to include a promoter statement.

 This exception does not extend to political views expressed on behalf of a party because the exemption is restricted to the publication of personal views by an individual.

-Where content posted on a Facebook or Twitter page that is an election advertisement is ‘liked’ or ‘retweeted’ by another person, it is the Electoral Commission’s view that the individual content appearing elsewhere on Facebook or Twitter will not require a promoter statement if it appears on those other pages as the expression of personal political views by an individual who does not make or receive payment in respect of the publication of those views.
+Where an election advertisement posted on Facebook, Twitter or other social media site is ‘liked’, ‘retweeted’ or 'reblogged' by another person, it is the Electoral Commission’s view that the individual content appearing elsewhere on social media will not require a promoter statement if it appears on those other pages as the expression of personal political views by an individual who does not make or receive payment in respect of the publication of those views.